 Coconut oil is a real multi-tasker.
 You can use it to prepare food with, for skin and hair treatments, for oil pulling and many other things.

-To give you an overview and help you get the most out of your jar of coco goodness, I’ve collected some of my favorite coconut oil uses and divided them into;
+To give you an overview and help you get the most out of your jar of coco goodness, I’ve collected some of my favorite coconut oil uses and divided them into categories;

-1. Coconut oil uses for skin, hair, nails & teeth
+1. Coconut oil for skin, hair, nails & teeth

-The first article is about coconut oil uses for your skin, hair, nails & teeth.
-I hope you will enjoy it!
+First in the series is coconut oil uses for your skin, hair, nails & teeth.

 1. Aftershave cream

 Shaving is a regular thing for most of us, but unfortunately it harms our skin’s natural protective layer.
-This is why good aftercare is very important.
+This is why good aftercare is so important.

-Coconut oil naturally protects and moisturizes the skin and has many other benefits which I discuss here.
+Coconut oil protects and moisturizes the skin and has many other benefits which I discuss here.

 Try this nourishing aftershave cream made with coconut oil, shea butter and essential oils.

 It’s unisex and you can customize it with your choice of essential oils!